 Below are responses to the frequently asked questions the YHC Pandemic Preparedness Team has received.
 If you still have questions after reviewing these responses, please use the email address COVIDemail@example.com or the dedicated phone number (706) 379-5383.
 We ask for patience as we navigate the complex impacts that this situation is having on YHC’s operations.
 We are making informed, real-time decisions and keeping the health and safety of our students, faculty and staff top of mind.

 Effective March 16, Young Harris College will transition all its academic curriculum delivery for an interim period of time to our online learning management system, Moodle.

 The College continues to monitor public health information related to COVID-19.
 With no reports of infection in Towns County or the local public health district, risks to students and employees remain low, so the College currently plans to restart classes on schedule Monday, March 16.
 However, in keeping with federal and state recommendations, the College is taking precautions.

 Young Harris College established a Pandemic Taskforce Response Team that’s actively engaged in monitoring the COVID-19 (coronavirus) situation and preparing our campus to continue operations in a safe and healthy manner.

 Eight students from Young Harris College recently traveled to Washington, D.C. to present their research and experiences from a semester-long project about the importance of water quality in Southern Appalachia.

-Young Harris College invites the community to attend several fine arts events in April and May.
-All events will take place on the YHC campus, which is located at 1 College St., Young Harris, Ga.
-30582.
-Enjoy a variety of musical performances, a play and an art exhibition.
+Young Harris College invites the community to attend fine arts events in February.
+All events will take place on the YHC campus, which is located at 1 College St., Young Harris, Georgia.